Wiki · Concept · Last reviewed June 16, 2026

 An AI jailbreak is a safety-bypass attempt against an AI system.
 In ordinary public use, the term often refers to prompts that persuade a chatbot to ignore a policy, role-play an unrestricted assistant, reveal hidden instructions, produce disallowed content, or route around a refusal.
 In security and evaluation contexts, it also includes automated attacks, adversarial suffixes, encoded requests, multi-turn manipulation, multimodal attacks, tool-use abuse, and attacks against guardrail classifiers.

 The word comes from device and software culture, where "jailbreaking" means escaping imposed restrictions.
-In AI, the escape is usually behavioral rather than operating-system level: the model remains the same model, but the interaction causes it to act outside the intended safety envelope.
+In AI, the escape is usually behavioral rather than operating-system level: the model remains the same model, but the interaction causes the deployed system to act outside the intended safety envelope.

 Relationship to Prompt Injection